 For ozone, an “F” grade was set to generally correlate with the number of unhealthy air days that would place a county in nonattainment for the ozone standard.

 Counties were ranked by weighted average.
-Metropolitan areas were ranked by the highest weighted average among the counties within a given Metropolitan Statistical Area as of 2020 as defined by the White House Office of Management and Budget (OMB).
+Metropolitan areas were ranked by the highest weighted average among the counties within the largest Metropolitan Statistical Area containing those counties as defined by the White House Office of Management and Budget (OMB) as of 2023.

-Since no comparable Air Quality Index exists for year-round particle pollution (annual PM2.5), the grading was based on the 2012 National Ambient Air Quality Standard for annual PM2.5 of 12 µg/m3.
-Counties that EPA listed as being at or below 12 µg/m3 were given grades of “Pass.”
-Counties that EPA listed as being at or above 12.1 µg/m3 were given grades of “Fail.”
-Where insufficient data existed for EPA to determine a design value, those counties received a grade of “Incomplete.”
+Since no comparable Air Quality Index exists for year-round particle pollution (annual PM2.5), the grading was based on the 2024 National Ambient Air Quality Standard for annual PM2.5 of 9.0 µg/m3.
+Counties that EPA listed as being at or below 9.0 µg/m3 were given grades of “Pass.”
+Counties that EPA listed as being above 9.0 µg/m3were given grades of “Fail.”

-Details about how the populations-at-risk numbers are derived can be found in the Data Table Notes
+Further details about how the populations-at-risk numbers are derived can be found in the Understanding Grades and Tables section.

 Did You Know?